Kelsey Bevan

 Kelsey Bevan (married name Campbell, born 10 April 1990) is a New Zealand representative rower.
 She is an Olympian and a 2019 world champion winning the women's eight title at the 2019 World Rowing Championships.

 Bevan was born in 1990.
 She received her education at Manurewa High School.

 Bevan is a member of the Counties Manukau Rowing Club, and she started rowing there while at Manurewa High School.
-She won the gold medal in the coxless four at the 2014 World Rowing Championships in Amsterdam.
+She won the gold medal in the coxless four at the 2014 World Rowing Championships in Amsterdam where the crew set the world record time (6:14.36).
 With the women's eight, she came fourth at the 2016 Rio Olympics.